 Extra-curricular for children

-If your school would like to offer even more musical opportunities, but perhaps doesn't have available staff, or maybe lacks staff with the right expertise or confidence to deliver in house, Asta#Plays can help.
 If you need someone with extensive experience in leading and coordinating both Primary and Secondary ensembles, please get in touch.

 🎵 Choirs